Alamo Colleges Policy F.6.1 Student Success

 - Awards received

-- Social Security numbers are not Directory Information
+Social Security numbers are not General Directory Information.

-FERPA permits release of Directory Information without a student’s consent unless a student makes a written request to withhold the information.
-A Request for Nondisclosure Form must be submitted to the Registrar’s office with valid photo student identification or driving license by the twelfth (12) class day of a Fall or Spring semester, or the fourth (4) class day of a Summer term or a student’s Directory Information is public.
-The Request for Nondisclosure is effective for the academic year in which it is submitted.
-It is the student’s responsibility to renew the request each academic year.
+FERPA permits release of Directory Information without a student’s consent unless a student makes a request to withhold the information.
+Students may opt out of release of directory information when registering for classes online, or by completing a Request for Nondisclosure Form and submitting it to the Enrollment Services/Admission and Records office at the college attended with valid photo student identification or driver’s license by the twelfth (12th) class day of a fall or spring semester, or the fourth (4th) class day of a summer term.

 Privacy of Student Education Records